AbbyB/orie4741/midterm_report.md

-## Miterm Report
+# Midterm Report

 ### Problem Statement
 Can using relevant news articles make a significant addition to stock price prediction models?

 ### Dataset

 Our dataset consists of news articles from the NY Times, stock data from Facebook, Netflix, Amazon, Google, and Apple, and stock index data for the Dow Jones Industrial Average and the S&P 500.
+All of our data ranges over the span of nearly three years, from January 1, 2017 to October 31, 2019, although our stock and index data does not include weekends or holidays, as the markets are closed on these days.

 #### NY Times Articles